-Assigning the uniform title "Rite of spring (Choreographic Work: Bausch)" (F40) R45 assigned to Pina Bausch's choreographic work initially simply titled "Rite of spring" (F15)

-[assignment of an Identifier to a Work]
+Assigning the uniform title 'Rite of spring (Choreographic Work: Bausch)' (F40) R45 assigned to Pina Bausch's choreographic work initially simply titled 'Rite of spring' (F15) [assignment of an Identifier to a Work]

-Assigning the uniform title "King Kong (1933)" (F40) R45 assigned to The motion picture directed in 1933 by Merian C. Cooper and Ernest B. Schoedsack and simply titled "King assigned to Guillaume de Machaut (F10) [assignment of an Identifier to a Person]
+Assigning the uniform title 'King Kong (1933)' (F40) R45 assigned to The motion picture directed in 1933 by Merian C. Cooper and Ernest B. Schoedsack and simply titled 'King Kong' (F15) [assignment of an Identifier to a Work]